makbn/makbn.github.io/README.md

-# Matt's Awesome Portfolio Website
+# Matt's Portfolio Website

-Welcome to the repository of my personal website, where I showcase my skills, experience, and projects in an interactive and visually appealing way.
-Built with React, JavaScript, TailwindCSS, and NextUI, this website is a true testament to my passion for web development.
+Welcome to the repository of my personal website, where I list my skills, experience, and projects.
+Built with:
+- React
+- JavaScript
+- TailwindCSS
+- NextUI

 ![poster](https://raw.githubusercontent.com/makbn/makbn.github.io/master/docs/poster.png)

 Feel free to fork this repository and use the code as a starting point for your own personal website!
 You can customize the content, design, and features to fit your needs.
-I'd love to see what you create, so feel free to share your project with me.

 ## Features

-- 🎨 Modern and responsive design that adapts to different screen sizes
+- Tried to be responsive to different screen sizes
-- 📄 Detailed information about my professional journey, skillset, and projects
+- Has detailed section about my professional journey, skillset, and projects
-- 🌐 Easy navigation with smooth scrolling and anchored sections
+- Easy navigation with smooth scrolling and anchored sections
-- 🎉 Interactive animations and effects that bring the website to life

-## Technologies Used

-- 📚 React: The powerful JavaScript library for building user interfaces
-- 💻 JavaScript: The programming language that adds interactivity and functionality
-- 🎨 TailwindCSS: A utility-first CSS framework for rapid UI development
-- 💎 NextUI: A beautiful and customizable component library for React

 ## Getting Started

-You are very welcome to fork or clone and use this template.
 To run this project locally, follow these simple steps:

 1. Clone the repository: `git clone https://github.com/your-username/personal-website.git`
 2. Install dependencies: `npm install`